-The research will be done at the EPDL with the help of a doctoral student who will be dedicated to the project and supervised by the PI.
+2. The research will be conducted at the EPDL with the help of a doctoral student who will be dedicated to the project and supervised by the PI.
 He or she will specialize in environmental design using computational tools.
-An M.Sc. or March student (with strong architectural design background) will complement the doctoral student by dealing with data collection and characterizing the design of the experiments.
-A post-doctoral fellow with a strong computational capability will join the effort in the third and fourth years of the project to focus on the optimization module.
+An M.Sc. or March student (with a strong architectural design background) will complement the doctoral student by addressing data collection and characterizing the design of the experiments.
+A post-doctoral fellow with a strong computational capability will join the effort in the third and fourth years of the project to focus on ML methods and the optimization module.

-The proposed research will be supported by three collaborators, each bringing a different important expertise and/or resource to the project (see collaboration letters attached):
+3. Dr. Thomas Wortmann will support the research as a computational advisor.
 Thomas Wortmann is an Assistant Professor at the Institute for Computational Design and Construction (ICD) at the University of Stuttgart.
-He is an expert on computational design, building simulation and optimization.
+He is an expert on computational design and building simulations and optimization using machine learning methods.
 He will support the use of Opossum, an award-winning, machine-learning-based optimization tool to be used in this project.
-Additionally, Prof. Wortmann will support the optimization of the benchmarking tasks.
+Additionally, Prof. Wortmann will support the training and testing of the prediction metamodels developed in the project.

-Dr. Francesco De Luca is a renowned environmental design researcher from Tallin University of Technology (TalTec) who specializes in advanced SE methods and computational climatic design.
-In addition to his expertise in the field of computational methods for solar design, the project will benefit from the computational resources at his department at TalTech.

-Prof. Guedi Capeluto is a world-renowned expert in solar based design and solar tools for architectural and urban design.
-Guedi leads the Climate and Energy Lab in Architecture (CeLA) at the Faculty of Architecture and Town Planning at the Technion, which will support the project with the invaluable knowledge Prof. Capeluto has accumulated on the integration of solar design concepts and approaches in architectural design and environmental policy.

-Expected significance
+Expected significance and contributions

-This project introduces a pioneering perspective into the widely used ‘solar envelope’ method in the field of solar-driven architectural design.
-In a broader sense, the project will trigger new possibilities for both designers and analysts to realize the environmental potential of their designs and generate buildings and districts driven by a wide range of performance indicators.
-The scientific significance of the project also stems from several other novelties that it offers to the wider field of urban environmental performance through the following features: a holistic analytical approach that combines several environmental performance criteria; generative methods to generate new solar-driven typologies through a bottom-up approach; and the optimization module, which introduces new insights on selection criteria for multi-objective environmental optimization.
-Because this work contributes scientific innovation to the field of solar-driven urban design, it appeals to the scientific community, urban designers and policymakers and establishes a new link between them.
-In addition, through two test cases in Tel Aviv, this work diminishes the knowledge gap relative to urban environmental performance in hot climates, which is currently under-represented in contemporary research.
+This project introduces a pioneering perspective into the widely used ‘solar-envelope’ method in the field of solar-driven architectural design.
+This work will appeal to the scientific community and urban designers and policymakers and will establish a new link between them.
+In a broader sense, the project will trigger new possibilities for both designers and analysts to realize the environmental potential of their designs and to generate buildings and districts driven by a wide range of performance indicators.
+The scientific significance stems from: (1) the novel holistic analytical approach offered here that combines several environmental performance criteria; (2) the generative methods to design new solar-driven typologies through a bottom-up approach; (3) the optimization module, which introduces new insights on the integration of metamodels into multiobjective environmental design optimization; and (4) the focus on environmental performance in hot climates that is currently underrepresented in contemporary research.
+The use of open-source tools and open-source data storage and dissemination will ensure that the impact potential of the project and its significance will be fully fulfilled.

+As solar design is becoming increasingly important to achieve the objectives of positive energy and zero carbon district design, the project’s results will enable a holistic framework to balance the contrasting solar considerations in the pursuit of these goals.
+Our methods will ensure onsite renewable energy generation while enhancing energy efficiency and sunlight availability, which in turn will result in self-sufficient buildings within more sustainable and livable indoor and outdoor districts and cities.

 Bibliography